 Great Lakes Echo is produced by the Knight Center for Environmental Journalism at Michigan State University.
 Original content is produced by students, faculty, professional journalists and Capital News Service.

 We foster and serve a news community defined by proximity to and interest in the environment of the Great Lakes watershed.
-We use traditional news reporting methods rooted in accuracy and fairness.
-We also push the frontiers of journalism to harness the knowledge, interests, skills and energy of that community.
+We use traditional reporting methods and push the frontiers of journalism while remaining rooted in the values of accuracy and fairness and while harnessing the knowledge, interests, skills and energy of that community.

 Use our stories — for free